awsdocs/iam-user-guide/doc_source/id_credentials_access-keys.md

 You can delete an access key at any time\.
 However, when you delete an access key, it's gone forever and cannot be retrieved\. \(You can always create new keys\.\)

 You can give your users permission to list, rotate, and manage their own keys\.
 For more information, see [Allow Users to Manage Their Own Passwords, Access Keys, and SSH Keys](id_credentials_delegate-permissions_examples.md#creds-policies-credentials)\.

-For more information about the credentials used with AWS and IAM, see [Temporary Security Credentials](id_credentials_temp.md), and [Types of Security Credentials](http://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html) in the *Amazon Web Services General Reference*\.

 **Topics**
 + [Managing Access Keys \(Console\)](#Using_CreateAccessKey)